wescoder2024/MyCV/README.md

 My personal webpage.
-The search website and Send feedback form are non-functional.
+The search website section and Send feedback form are non-functional.